JonathanCrider/encrypt-decrypt/README.md

 - Unit tests

 ## Installation

+⚠️ **NOTE:** This script was written on MacOS running zsh, so you may need to modify the code to run in your specific environment.

 Run the following command in your terminal to install the functions and create sourcing in your `.zshrc` file: